After the vaccination

 General and local symptoms are not dangerous and usually disappear in a few days.
 An extensive local reaction can last longer.
-However, it usually does not point towards an allergic reaction, either.
+However, this does not necessarily mean that you are having an allergic reaction to the vaccine.

 General and local symptoms do not prevent getting administered the booster doses of the vaccine.